khandaa/base_v1/README.md

 - Email: admin@employdex.com
 - Password: Admin@321

+The admin user has full permissions to manage users, roles, and permissions in the system.

 ### Demo Users

 The following demo users are available with the standard "User" role: